itod/panthro/README.md

 * [WebKit's DOM](http://www.webkit.org/) (OS X, ObjC, open source)
 * [Iconara DOM](http://www.iconara.net/developer/products/DOM/) (OS X, ObjC, open source)

 Panthro is designed to work with any XML tree API, but requires a small adapter layer for each (an implementation of the `XPNodeInfo` and `XPDocumentInfo` protocols).
-Panthro currently includes an adapter layer for libxml and NSXML.
+Panthro currently includes an adapter layer for libxml (for iOS and OS X) and NSXML (for OS X only).

 ###Objective-C API